 Ability to Reuse Existing Infrastructure

-Reuse the existing infrastructure is not only a cost-saving solution, but an eco-friendly option for overall users.
+Reuse the existing infrastructure is not only a cost-saving solution but an eco-friendly option for overall users.
 There are a number of options for using existing cable infrastructure.
-For example, if there is sufficient space in the existing conduit, then you can take advantage of conduit by adding new capacity to your building, which will make your installation substantially simpler and cheaper.
-Furthermore, whether the existing conduit already lead straight up into your building, or it is configured through twists and turns will have a major impact on the costs of its installation.
+For example, if there is sufficient space in the existing conduit, then you can take advantage of the conduit by adding new capacity to your building, which will make your installation substantially simpler and cheaper.
+Furthermore, whether the existing conduit already leads straight up into your building, or it is configured through twists and turns will have a major impact on the costs of its installation.
 That’s it, winding paths are trickier than straight cables.

 Let’s solve a problem in arithmetic.
 The cost of a 6-count fiber cable is $2,000 per mile, while an 864-count cable is $50,000 per mile, implying a marginal cost of approximately $50 per fiber per mile.
 Actual costs for fiber purchase or lease, of course, reflect market costs and depend on the total availability of fiber over the route—and are thus, typically, considerably higher; however, fiber lease or purchase may be a serious consideration over routes where construction is difficult or costly and considerable fiber has already been installed.

 Typical construction is a mixture of aerial and underground techniques, in part because aerial construction also is more vulnerable to extreme weather, particularly in wooded areas and areas with frequent ice and high winds.
 And another reason is that aerial construction may be more expensive when poles are crowded or when the utility pole owner charges high rates for access.
 Worst-case costs can be $100,000 per mile (which usually would lead a network owner to build underground or over another route).